 Through a prioritization process, workgroups are established to complete the strategies identified.
 Community members participation in workgroups provides an opportunity for a larger community role and encourages involvement on a greater level.

-How can communities partner with existing childcare providers?
+How can communities partner with existing child care providers?

-Current early childhood providers are a key participant in the process.
+Current early childhood providers are key participants in the process.
 As a primary focal point of the initiative, work with providers on quality enhancement and understanding the early childhood landscape is an essential part of the planning, strategy development, and implementation of solutions.
 All providers, including; Family, Center, Public, Private, and unlicensed, are encouraged to have a strong voice throughout the process.

 C4K staff and the Core Team provide opportunities to support and engage these existing early childhood experts in priority development meetings.
-During these meetings, a focus on professionalizing the field, enhancing quality, creating sustainable, supportive networks, and making connections with local leaders and business is a priority.
+During these meetings, a focus on professionalizing the field, enhancing quality, creating sustainable, supportive networks, and making connections with local leaders and businesses is a priority.
 A free one-year subscription to Nebraska Early Childhood Exchange, a web-based resource and consultation to identify needs to help support long-term sustainability efforts and profitability of their programs is offered to providers in C4K communities.

 Is there a cost to participate in the initiative?